SystemsApproach/security/tls.rst

 client and the server.
 This is most commonly achieved using an ephemeral Diffie-Hellman key exchange as described in Chapter
-4. Pre-shared keys are also supported and have a role in restarting a session quickly, as discussed below.
+4. Pre-shared keys are also supported and have a role in restarting a session quickly, as discussed in Section 6.3.

 When we described Diffie-Hellman in chapter 4 we explained the original algorithm that operates on groups of integers using modular